 - The 2022 Green Means Go funding program will award projects located within the six-county SACOG region of El Dorado, Placer, Sacramento, Sutter, Yolo, and Yuba Counties. - Awarded projects must be in an adopted Green Zone within this six-county region.
 In other words, projects that fall outside of an adopted Green Zone will not be eligible in this program or any of its categories (a sponsor can update its Green Zone through the pre-application period, as described in the Green Zone section below). - Eligible project sponsors (i.e., lead applicants) will be the 22 cities and 6 counties within the SACOG region (El Dorado, Placer, Sacramento, Sutter, Yolo and Yuba counties).
 Partnerships between lead agencies and other public agencies or community groups are encouraged.
 The program application will provide space to identify, when applicable, if the lead applicant (city or county) differs from the implementing agency (city/county, special district, community group, etc.). - Applications must include a letter of support from a Community Based Organization located within (or working within) the Green Zone. - Each proposed use must be supportive of increasing residential infill development within Green Zones that improves housing affordability.
 Mixed-use developments/corridors meet this requirement, as long as the applicant can make the case that housing is a predominant use.
 The minimum threshold for predominate use is 51% of the corridor/project area devoted to housing.
-Note that this is a minimum eligibility threshold, and that applications will be evaluated on their ability to achieve further housing, in particular, housing that is affordable to low and moderate income cohorts.
-SACOG has asked the state partners for any further guidance in defining predominant use (i.e., if there is a threshold of housing to other uses).
-The final Green Means Go guidelines will incorporate any final feedback from the state, but the guidance SACOG has received to date is that mixed-use projects/corridors are eligible if they are housing supportive. - Each proposed use must be consistent with the objectives of REAP 2.0, including affirmatively furthering fair housing.
+Note that this is a minimum eligibility threshold, and that applications will be evaluated on their ability to achieve further housing, in particular, housing that is affordable to low and moderate income cohorts. - Each proposed use must be consistent with the objectives of REAP 2.0, including affirmatively furthering fair housing.
 Further, each use must align with the SACOG board's commitment to economic and racial equity and inclusion. - The program will fund non-transportation infrastructure and planning that accelerates infill housing and supports housing affordability.
 In other words, transportation projects are not eligible in the 2022 Green Means Go programs; instead, transportation projects in Sacramento, Sutter, Yolo and Yuba counties seeking regionally-administered transportation funds are encouraged to apply in SACOG's Regional Transportation funding round (El Dorado and Placer counties have their own transportation funding programs). - Projects receiving Green Means Go funding must commit to reporting requirements for three years after the grant award.
-The reporting will ask for evidence that the changes referenced in the application have materialized. (this will likely be annual reporting.
-The reporting requirement will be updated in the final guidelines once more information becomes available from the state).

-Projects that receive an award through Green Means Go must submit a signed one-page letter following the award.
+The reporting will ask for evidence that the changes referenced in the application have materialized. - Projects that receive an award through Green Means Go must submit a signed one-page letter following the award.
 The letter serves as a commitment to follow the state/federal reporting requirements, as well as the ability to manage the received funds within the established timeline.
 SACOG will provide the letter template (i.e., all that is needed is the signature).
 This brief additional step is to meet the requirement of the underlying funding sources.